SherG/cool-iron/blog/pull-requests.md

 1. Fork the original repository.
 (You have no access to that person's code base.
 So you need a copy of it that you can edit.)

-2. In the forked copy, navigate to the page where you noticed an error.
+2. In the forked copy, navigate to the page that you want to alter.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1653749339/SignalFox/github-pull-request-page_ijysu7.png">

 In the example above, I nagivated to the /layouts/partials/categories.html page.
-I want to remove the brackets highlighted in yellow.
+My goal is to correct a code typo: I want to remove the brackets highlighted in yellow.

 3. Click the edit button, edit the code, then save.